ali-layken/BurstUI/posts/Build_Your_Own_VPN.md

 Without any configuration my DNS Requests will be sent to `75.75.75.75` in plaintext.
 Luckily [Taher Elgamal](https://en.wikipedia.org/wiki/Transport_Layer_Security#SSL_1.0,_2.0,_and_3.0) invented SSL which we now know and use as TLS.
 TLS is the S in HTTPS and its what makes it different from HTTP.
 If BGP is the first wonder of the computing world enabling globalization, Encryption is the second, enabling secure communication.
 Content sent over HTTPS is encrypted so that only the webserver it is destined for can read the request.
 HTTPS covers encrypting requests and responses after we figure out the web server's `IP` meaning our ISP can't read or edit any data between us and the web server however, before then, we still have to secure our DNS Request.

 2 ways to protect DNS Request and Response content is to turn your `DNS` request into an `HTTPS` request called [`DoH`] or encrypting your DNS with TLS called [`DoT`].
-DoH is useful for situations where TLS requests are being blocked at the cost of using an HTTPS message which is larger than a DNS Request.
+DoH is useful for situations where DoT requests are being blocked as it makes DNS requests indistinguishable from regular HTTPS traffic.
 DoH, DoT and HTTPS all fail if the destination IP is blocked since the ISP has to be able to read it to deliver the `packet`.
-None of the root nameservers support any form of encrypted DNS only DNSSEC, a way to verify that the DNS Record came from the Authoritative Server.
+A Large problem in secure routing is that root nameservers do not support encrypted DNS protocols like DoH or DoT.
+Root Nameservers do use DNSSEC to ensure the integrity and authenticity of their DNS records.
 There are only a few public DNS Servers that support DoH or DoT.
 If you are relying on Google or Cloudfare as a DoH or DoT provider, first you are at the whim of that company and their decisions and secondly `packets` destined for them  can be completely blocked by ISPs.
 For this reason DoH, DoT, and HTTPS are not great solutions for ISP level blocking.
-I won't cover this in this post but the accepted way to anonymously connect to a computer and have them anonymously send content back is by forgoing the whole DNS system to instead use `.onion` routing which offers many actively patched methods like [Pluggable Transports] and [Bridge Relays] to access the internet behind heavy firewalls.
+I won't cover this in this post but the accepted way to anonymously connect to a computer and have them anonymously send content back is by forgoing the whole DNS system to instead use Tor's `.onion` routing provides anonymity and access to the internet behind heavy firewalls through features like [Pluggable Transports] and [Bridge Relays].
 In these scenarios the goal is to connect to securely connect to a computer that has free access to the internet, often called a proxy.

 As a final note, `.onion` routing and the rest of this article which also relies on encrypted traffic are completely useless in situations where all encrypted traffic is blocked like probably North Korea.
 In order to get to the internet in North Korea a South Korean could just throw a wire across the line and have a North Korean catch it and wire it up to all their friends and families houses.
 The problem is physical and the goal is connecting to a proxy with internet access freedom.